jcuvillier/timer/README.md

 		}
 		return nil
 	}
-	r, err := timer.Run(f, 100, 5)
+	// Execute the function 100 times with a parallelism of 5 r, err := timer.Run(f, 100, 5)
 	if err != nil {
 		log.Fatal(err)
 	}
+	// Print report to stdout
 	r.Print(os.Stdout)
 }

 ```
 Output
 ```